 Frank G. Gates Limited (00245843)

-Family owned automotive retailer operating as a Ford Authorised Dealer across multiple business locations in London, Essex and Hertfordshire.
+Family owned automotive retailer operating as a Ford Authorised Dealer across multiple business locations in Greater London, Essex and Hertfordshire.
 Our business consists of the sale of passenger and commercial motor vehicles, vehicle parts and consumables, and aftersales servicing and repairs.

 The aforementioned group companies commit to annually review and publish its Modern Slavery Statement to set out specific actions and aims made by our organisation.

 Our supply chains are predominantly UK based and are formed with a limited number of vehicle and parts suppliers, given our sole and longstanding commitment to Ford Motor Company.
 Alternative parts and consumables supplies, for vehicle servicing and repair work, are sourced from well-established UK companies or branches and subcontractors are either well known or highly recommended to us.
 Working in alliance with outsourced procurement specialists and group purchasing organisations means that we can rely upon expertise and robust procurement processes in most areas.